jsqribe/GOA-Revamped-Skills/README.md

 ---
 ##TODO
-	- Move all Functions to seperate .dm files
+	- Move all Functions to seperate .dm files.